 6. Fill from Passcard.

-Select Action -> Fill Forms and RoboForm will fill forms from this Passcard in topmost browser window.
+Select Go Fill and RoboForm will fill forms from this Passcard in the default browser window.
 This is not recommended way to fill forms, as often it is hard to tell which browser is on top.
 Filling from RoboForm toolbar is a better way.

 |Print List of Passcards - Preview (enlarge)|